-Orienteering is wonderful for children as it encourages map reading and decision-making.
+Orienteering in schools is wonderful for children as it encourages map reading and decision-making.
 It’s also a great way of getting children active.

 We work with primary and secondary schools, both locally and around the UK.
-Our orienteering courses are in-line with the National Curriculum.
+Our orienteering for schools courses are in-line with the National Curriculum.

 We can come to your school, but we also provide orienteering courses for children from our base in Epping Forest.

 In addition to providing orienteering experiences for children, we also offer training courses for teachers.

 You can also buy orienteering accessories from our Online Shop.